Cellarette

 A cellarette or cellaret is a small furniture cabinet, available in various sizes, shapes, and designs which is used to store bottles of alcoholic beverages such as wine or whiskey.
 They usually come with some type of security such as a lock to protect the contents.
 Such wooden containers for alcoholic beverages appeared in Europe as early as the fifteenth century.
 They first appeared in America in the early eighteenth century and were popular through the nineteenth century.
-They were usually made of a decorative wood and sometimes had special designs so as to conceal them from the casual observer.
+They were usually made of decorative wood and sometimes had special designs so as to conceal them from the casual observer.
 They were found in pubs, taverns, and homes of the wealthy.

 History

 Wood box containers as freestanding alcoholic beverage cabinets first appeared in Europe in the fifteenth century to hold and secure alcoholic beverages in public houses.
 Cellarettes first appeared in colonial America in the eighteenth century as a form of the European liquor cabinet.
 The main purpose of a liquor cabinet or cellarette was to secure wine and whiskey from theft as the bottles were hidden and the cabinet could have a lock.

 During the American Revolutionary War and the Civil War army officers' cellarettes often came with crystal decanters, shot glasses, pitchers, funnels, and drinking goblets.
 Eighteenth century cellarette designs were used into the twentieth century.
 Cellarettes of the eighteenth, nineteenth, and twentieth centuries were found in taverns and pubs and, in some cases, in the private homes of the elite.

 Prohibition in the United States brought about variations of trompe-l'œil cellarettes designed to conceal illegal alcoholic beverages.
 To the casual observer, the three dimensional trompe-l'œil artwork on these cellarettes made them appear to be an ordinary table, bookcase, or other piece of furniture.